LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 2. property: the attribute or characteristic measured, for example, mass concentration (MCnc),
 3. time: the point or interval of time,
 4. system (specimen), for example, serum/plasma,
-5. scale: type of value, for example, numerical quantitative (Qn), such as “125”,
+5. scale: type of value, for example, numerical quantitative (Qn), such as "125",
 6. method (optional): classification of the measurement/observation method.

-The LOINC “long common name” for this code example is “Glucose [Mass/volume] in Serum or Plasma --12 hours fasting.”
+The LOINC "long common name" for this code example is "Glucose [Mass/volume] in Serum or Plasma --12 hours fasting."

 #### 3.7.2.11 Clinical Data Interchange Standards Consortium (CDISC)
 The Clinical Data Interchange Standards Consortium (CDISC) spans a wide variety of standards, which are mainly—but not exclusively—designed for and used in clinical studies and trials in the pharmaceutical industry.